cprosko/pyqd/README.md

 ## Known issues:
 Parity dependent tunneling (the u option in DotSystem.add_dot()) does not work correctly for normal dots currently.
-Adding two-e tunnel couplings also does not yet function.
+Adding two-e tunnel couplings also does not yet function. cp_stability_diagram appears to produce only the correct quantum capacitance when flipAxes=True, but then axes are incorrect.